Dominique57/ChatBotMaker/README.md

 The project has reached its first final phase.
 Now there will be:
 - need to think about the design and facilitate user-database integration
 - need of tests (why not make a CI pipeline)

+Once the backend is functional and robust, i aim to make a frontend plateform to allow non-programming people to create bots too.